 - Levi Strauss

 You won’t be surprised to learn that McKinsey is a highly selective consulting firm, perhaps not the most selective if we compare to some strategy consulting boutiques but let’s say that the reputation of high standards is fully true here.
-The Selection of Interviews at McKinsey Is McKinsey the most selective firm of consulting market?
-This is not ...Read More »
+McKinsey Interviews Are Highly Selective Is McKinsey the most selective firm of consulting market?
+This is not obvious.
+We ...Read More »

-The course of the selection process at McKinsey has three sections.
+The course of the McKinsey interviews selection process has three sections.
 In the first round, the candidate faces the PST, the Problem Solving Test.
 McKinsey’s site provides information on the test and examples of topics here.
 The PST is a preselection test of 26 questions designed to test the candidate’s quantitative skills and business sense.
-This test is key ...Read More »
+This test is key in your ...Read More »